vstconsulting/polemarch/doc/gui.rst

 If you don't have git repository, you can upload tar archive with project files from any http url.

-Also there is special type of project - empty project.
+Also there is special type of project - empty project (MANUAL).
 In case you want run only modules without any playbooks or something.
+Polemarch will create folder for your project files in `projects_dir` (you can specify in settings), where you manually place your project files (like playbooks or something).

 .. image:: gui_gif/create_projects.gif